NizarNi/Augmented-Scrum/README.md

 AI does not:

-Take responsibility
+Take responsibility.
-Understand context
+Understand full context.
-Retain memory
+Retain memory like humans do.

 AI increases output, but not accountability.

 # The Control Loop

 Human design
-→ Bounded AI generation
+→ Bounded AI-Assisted generation
 → Human validation
 → Control check
 → Entropy reduction